You're in control with parental controls

 Nintendo

-Parents can create a “sub account” (child account) after they’ve set up their own profile.
+Parents first create an adult account and then create a “sub account” (child account) after they’ve set up their own profile.
 When creating a child account the user must enter a birth date which restricts the child from purchasing content above their age.
-Parents can set a monthly spending limit on the child account as well.
+Parents can set a daily time limit, and monthly spending limit on the child account.
+You can also control communication with other players: parents can approve communication requests.
 You can find out how to create a child account here.

 It’s also important to set up parental controls for non-digital content (such as disc-based games, DVDs and Blu-rays), as well as games that have already been downloaded to the console by another account.
 This can be done through the console itself.
 Find out more about age ratings for PlayStation here.